ozws/jeet/README.md

+Isn't quite ready yet.
+See changelog for more.

 # Jeet

-Based on [Jeet](http://jeet.gs), an is the most advanced, yet intuitive, grid system on the market today.
+Based on [Jeet](http://jeet.gs), the most advanced, yet intuitive, grid system on the market today.

 By making use of the power of pre-processors, we can now pass real fractions (or float numbers) as context that generates a percentage based width and gutter for grids.
 We're able to do this while maintaining a consistently sized infinitely nestable gutter.